 The best VPS hosting offers you reliable uptime, fast speed, and ample resources (RAM, storage, bandwidth, etc.) at reasonable prices.
 They’re great for websites looking to handle high traffic or for more flexibility.

-Our #1 VPS hosting provider goes to SiteGround – with upto 9 CPU cores, 12GB RAM, 120GB SSD, and 5TB bandwidth!
+Our #1 VPS hosting provider goes to Hostinger – with up to 8 CPU cores, 8GB RAM, 160GB SSD, and 8TB bandwidth!

 After sifting through over 40 web hosts, we present to you our top 5 favourite VPS providers.
 We examined the uptime, server speed, and features for each VPS host, and documented them all in their own individual review (linked below).